Ramadan and Lebaran in Indonesia

 Mudik - The term for the exodus of millions of people from the urban centers to the villages in order to celebrate the Idul Fitri holiday with family and friends in the village.
-This is a strongly held tradition and travelers happily endure a lot of hardships and inconveniences in overcrowded cars, buses and trains with seasonally inflated prices.
+This is a strongly held tradition and travelers happily endure a lot of hardships and inconveniences in overcrowded buses, trains, boats as well as the possibility of seasonally inflated transportation prices.

 Sungkem - The Javanese custom of asking for forgiveness at Idul Fitri which demonstrates the respect given by young people to the family elders.
 The young person kneels and bows their head to the elders' knees and asks for forgiveness.